mckinsey/vizro/vizro-core/docs/pages/development/contributing.md

 The following steps are required to create a release of Vizro.
 Note that this is only done by maintainers:

-1. Checkout a new branch with a suitable name, e.g. `git checkout -b release/v0.2.4`
+1. Checkout a new branch with a suitable name, e.g. `git checkout -b release/vx.y.z` (note that the branch name does not influence the versioning!)
-2. Run `hatch run prep-release`
+2. Run `hatch run prep-release` from the root folder of the package you want to release
 3. Check that the resulting `CHANGELOG.md` and `version` are as expected
 4. Commit all changes, raise a PR, and get approval from at least 2 maintainers
 5. After the PR is merged, also merge the automatically created version bump PR